infoportugal/wagtail-modeltranslation/README.md

             ...
         )

-2. Use TranslationMixin to integrate django-modeltranslation with Wagtail admin:
+2. Use TranslationMixin in order to integrate django-modeltranslation with Wagtail admin:

         from wagtail_modeltranslation.models import TranslationMixin